RozWelch/EVProject/README.md

 - Navigation

-  - The fully responsive navigation is on all three pages, it includes links to the Home page, Gallery and Join Up page and is identical in each page to allow for easy navigation.
+  - The home page allows you to select your vehicle.
   - It is positioned to be easy to view, and styled to be easy to read.
-  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - On the form page, once the calculate button is pressed, a modal opens with your range results.
-  - The main Kids' Bookclub logo also links to the home page.
+  - The main EV logo also links to the home page.

   UX:  A First Time user will want to be able to easily navigate throughout the site to find content.